anubiann00b/Berserker/README.md

-CrawleR
+Berserker
 =======

-A WIP roguelike based of Dungeon Crawl Stone Soup written in Java.
-Made by Shreyas under Snake Squared Industries.
-Right now it doesn't do anything, but I'm working on it...
+A WIP roguelike loosely based of Dungeon Crawl Stone Soup written in Java.

+Special Thanks:

+Trog, for endowing upon us the art of Berserking.

+Edward, for creating the original BAZAKA.

+Liam, for inspiring with us the fiery passion for programming.

+Trystan, for an awesome library and tutorial.